 His second novel, The Game of Opposites, was published in 2009.

-Norman Lebrecht is a popular lecturer at major cultural institutions and universities.
-He has been invited to speak at the Universities of London, Yale, Syracuse, SUNY Buffalo, UMKC Kansas City, USC Los Angeles, Claremont McKenna, Carnegie Mellon, Tel Aviv and the University of Granada, Spain.
-He has also worked with the Gewandhaus zu Leipzig, Los Angeles Philharmonic Orchestra, London South Bank Centre, City of Birmingham Symphony Orchestra, Royal Liverpool Philharmonic, Intelligence Squared, the Shanghai International Literary Festival; and with the festivals of Verbier, Toblach, Cheltenham, Derry, Edinburgh, Melbourne and more.
+Norman Lebrecht is a popular presenter at major cultural institutions and universities.
+He has lectured at the Universities of London, Yale, Syracuse, SUNY Buffalo, UMKC Kansas City, USC Los Angeles, Claremont McKenna, Carnegie Mellon, Peabody/John Hopkins, Tel Aviv and Granada, Spain.
+He has also presented at the Gewandhaus zu Leipzig, Los Angeles Philharmonic Orchestra, London South Bank Centre, City of Birmingham Symphony Orchestra, Royal Liverpool Philharmonic, Intelligence Squared, the Shanghai International Literary Festival; and the festivals of Verbier, Toblach, Cheltenham, Derry, Edinburgh, Melbourne and more.

 For all inquiries about Norman Lebrecht’s literary works,